 Bio

-He has conducted works by Brahms, Tchaikovsky, Dvořák, Mahler, Rimsky-Korsakov, Verdi, and Revueltas, including La Traviata at the Basilica de Luján.
-As a clarinetist, he has performed concertos by Mozart, Weber, and Rossini, and played with major Argentine orchestras such as the National Symphony Orchestra, the National Orchestra of Argentine Music “Juan de Dios Filiberto,” and the Symphony Orchestra of Teatro Roma.
+As a clarinetist, Gonzalo has performed concertos by Mozart, Weber and Rossini with major Argentine orchestras, including the National Symphony Orchestra, the National Orchestra of Argentine Music "Juan de Dios Filiberto," and the Symphony Orchestra of Teatro Roma.